 - indyreads can be deeply integrated into the Aurora AIT and SIRSI Dynix library management system via RESTful API.
 Once configured this allows a library patron to search, discover and download indyreads titles from within the library's online catalogue.
 Automated records harvesting is available for Civica Spydus and SIRSI Dynix LMS.

 - If you use Aurora AIT or SIRSI Dynix and would like to configure deep integration with indyreads please contact NSW.net.

-SOLUS aims to integrate indyreads into their library App by the last quarter of 2020.
+- SOLUS aims to integrate indyreads into their library App.
+The anticipated completion date is unknown.

 What is the indyreads statewide licensed collection and how does it complement our existing eBook collection?